Hueman RPO Blog

 But even if the organization had more time to fill the position, managers often haven't been trained to take culture into account when interviewing candidates in the first place.

 A recent survey done by travel nursing company RNnetwork found that almost half of the nurses they asked were considering leaving the profession.
-Nearly 27 percent feel like they are overworked and 41 percent say they are not treated properly from managers or administrators.
+Nearly 27 percent feel like they are overworked, and 41 percent say they are not treated properly by managers or administrators.
 (Not good for the environment of the healthcare business --- let alone any business.)

 To prevent a hiring mistake, healthcare organizations must prioritize more than just hard skills and a résumé when making hiring decisions.
 Job interviews should include questions designed to determine how well candidates will fit in with the team.
 Ask them to describe their ideal work environment and management style, for instance, or find out what they loved and hated about their last position.